PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Related Work

 \section{Related Work}

-\textbf{3D multi-object tracking (MOT) }aims to associate 3D detected box candidates in the current observation with previous tracks, often in a Tracking-by-Detection (TbD) manner.
-This is different from motion forecasting, which focuses on predicting future object trajectories.
-For 3D object detectors, they may use RGB images (Camera-based)~\cite{wang2022detr3d,liu2023sparsebev}, LiDAR point clouds (Lidar-based)~\cite{YinZK21,wang2023dsvt,shi2023pv,chen2023voxelnext} or both (LiDAR-Camera based)~\cite{LiuTAYMRH23,YinSC0YFW24}.
-The association process is often a \textit{non-learnable} post-processing based on geometry cues, such as 3D IoU, using a one-to-one assignment algorithm~\cite{Weng2020_AB3DMOT,YinZK21}.
-In this work, we leverage standard detectors~\cite{YinZK21,wang2023dsvt, shi2023pv, chen2023voxelnext,LiuTAYMRH23, YinSC0YFW24} and widely-used \textit{ non-learnable} trackers~\cite{Weng2020_AB3DMOT,YinZK21} to construct our pseudo-labeled trajectories for pre-training motion forecasting models.

-~\\ \textbf{Motion forecasting (MF)} consists of predicting the future trajectory for the agents (\eg vehicles) of interest based on their history, i.e., past trajectories.
-Conventional motion prediction methods~\cite{salzmann2020trajectron++, kim2021lapred, mtr, cui2023gorela, Wayformer, covernet, yuan2021agentformer, densetnt, multipath, multipath++, mfp, mtp, mosa, wang2023ganet} focus on model design to improve trajectory prediction and assume that past trajectories are obtained from human-annotated curated datasets~\cite{waymo, nuscenes, wilson2023argoverse}.
-In parallel, a large motion forecasting dataset is introduced~\cite{womd}.
-Leveraging a pre-trained off-board 3D object detector~\cite{qi2021offboard} to extract temporal object trajectories from raw data, they build a pipeline to reduce noise and obtain trajectories of quality comparable to human annotations.
-The resulting WOMD dataset~\cite{womd} is large, but missing off-the-shelf detectors and full perception information.
+\textbf{Motion forecasting\;} consists of predicting the future trajectory for the agents of interest (\eg vehicles or 10 different classes in AV2 MF~\cite{av2mf}) based on their past trajectories, agent interactions, and map information.
+Conventional motion prediction methods~\cite{salzmann2020trajectron++, kim2021lapred, mtr, cui2023gorela, Wayformer, covernet, yuan2021agentformer, densetnt, multipath, multipath++, benyounes2022cab, mfp, mtp, mosa, wang2023ganet, xu2024annealed} focus on architectural design to improve trajectory prediction and assume that past trajectories are obtained from \xyh{human-labeled or post-processed} datasets~\cite{waymo, nuscenes, wilson2023argoverse}.
 In contrast, end-to-end forecasting methods~\cite{xu2024towards, hu2023planning, gu2023vip3d, xu2024valeo4cast} focus on the real-world deployment condition, where past trajectories are estimated from a perception pipeline, consisting of detection and tracking.
 However, as noted in~\cite{xu2024towards}, current end-to-end \textit{trained} models~\cite{gu2023vip3d, hu2023planning} exhibit lower performance compared to modular approaches~\cite{xu2024valeo4cast}, and effective strategies to address perception model imperfections remain unclear.
-In this work, we aim to propose a simple and powerful pre-training framework that improves both paradigms with pseudo-labeled trajectories with minimum annotation cost.
+In this work, we aim to propose a simple {and} powerful pretraining framework that improves both paradigms with diverse pseudo-labeled trajectories and minimum annotation cost.